arduino/docs-content/content/tutorials/generic/lora-gateway-assembly/lora-gateway-assembly.md

 title: 'Arduino Pro Gateway Assembly'
 author: 'Arduino'
 description: 'Learn how to assemble your Arduino Pro Gateway.'
-tags: [LoRa, Gateway]
+tags: [LoRa®, Gateway]
 ---

-In this page we are going to give you all the information needed to assemble your Arduino Pro Gateway LoRa Connectivity Kit.
+In this page we are going to give you all the information needed to assemble your Arduino Pro Gateway LoRa® Connectivity Kit.
 We will guide you through the process needed to have a device fully assembled and ready to be configured on the software and network side as documented in the [Arduino Pro Gateway Setup](https://create.arduino.cc/getting-started/loragw/welcome).

 ## Hardware list